bungle/lua-resty-fileinfo/README.md

 ### Compiling and Installing libmagic C-library

-Consult you operating system about installing this.
-Or compile from the sources.
+Consult your operating system or package management about installing this (usually it is already installed in most systems).

 ### Using LuaRocks or MoonRocks